soft sourdough breadsticks

 I would still consider these breadsticks as more of a treat than a health food, but I’m happy that they are probably more nourishing for my family than the same breadsticks would be made with commercial yeast.

 This recipe calls for active starter at 100% hydration.
-This just means it’s been fed with equal weights flour and water for a consistency similar to pancake batter.
+This just means it’s been fed with equal weights flour and water.
 You should plan to feed it a few hours before you plan to mix your dough so it’s nice and bubbly.

 If you don’t have your own starter yet, you can learn how to make one in about 7 days here: Easy Sourdough Starter from Scratch